 Students are supervised by clinic staff and private practitioners who volunteer their time and experience.
 To learn more about the opportunities M-VETS can provide to Scalia Law students, view the following short video to hear from Rebecca about her experiences as a student-advisor for M-VETS:

-Students interested in participating as student advisors may submit our Student Advisor Application.
+Students interested in participating as Student-Advisor may submit our Student Advisor Application.